J'accuse (1919 film): Production

-Asked whether he regarded J'accuse as a pacifist film, Gance replied: "I'm not interested in politics...
+Asked whether he regarded J'accuse was a pacifist film, Gance replied: "I'm not interested in politics....
 But I am against war, because war is futile.
 Ten or twenty years afterward, one reflects that millions have died and all for nothing.
 One has found friends among one's old enemies, and enemies among one's friends."
-Not all critics however have been convinced of the focus of Gance's argument: "Seemingly critical of a patriotism that blindly ignores the death it causes, J'accuse ends up celebrating the dead's sacrifice as a form of patriotism".
-Others have noted that J'accuse mixes pacifism with nationalism, pointing to Gance's inspirations which included not only Henri Barbusse but also Emile Zola and Richard Grelling.
+Not all critics however have been convinced of the focus of Gance's argument: "Seemingly critical of a patriotism that blindly ignores the death it causes, J'accuse ends up celebrating the dead's sacrifice as a form of patriotism," Others have noted that J'accuse mixes pacifism with nationalism by pointing to Gance's inspirations, which included not only Henri Barbusse but also Émile Zola and Richard Grelling.
 While German imperialism was a target of Gance's film, so were ordinary French citizens: "His fiery tirade is directed at those within France who have betrayed the soldiers and their fight for civilization: a terrifying accusation against not only the onscreen audience, but also against Gance's offscreen audience in 1919."

 The technical quality of the film was impressive, especially the cinematography of Léonce-Henri Burel with its subtle use of lighting effects and a mobile camera.
 For the battle scenes in the last section of the film Gance also introduced some of the techniques of rapid editing which he would develop much further in his later films La Roue and Napoléon.
 Gance's assistant director was the writer Blaise Cendrars, who had lost an arm while fighting in 1915, and who also appeared as one of the dead soldiers rising from the battlefield.

-The cost of making the film was 525,000FF, a considerable sum for the time.
-By 1923 it was reported to have earned 3,500,000FF.
+The cost of making the film was 525,000 francs, a considerable sum for the time.
+By 1923, it was reported to have earned 3,500,000 francs.